lennox02/undigital/README.md

 project to see a list of the available endpoints with prepopulated data.

 The last step before you can begin playing with the endpoints is to first hit the `Seeder` endpoint, which will create your database tables.
-After than you can create your data in whatever order you wish.
+After the tables have been created you can add your data in whatever order you wish.

-Please note that although their are foreign key relationships in the sql tables, I have not defined those relationships in sql, so you you can insert a foreign key id that does not already exist.
+Please note that although there are foreign key relationships in the sql tables, I have not defined those relationships in sql, so you you can insert a foreign key id that does not already exist.
 I did so to save time and to avoid creating yet more work for myself.
 In general I'm pretty disappointed with Node/Express - the lack